-Our aim is to assist refugees through workshops, activities and seminars that focus on skills development, local knowledge and integration, and the promotion of well-being.
+Our aim is to assist refugees through activities, workshops and trainings that focus on skills development, local knowledge and integration, and the promotion of well-being.

 We conduct activities under three main categories:

 3. Women's Empowerment Qnushyo supports women to realize their full potential.
-We organize skills development activities and assist with domestic problems as women re-establish their lives in Istanbul.
+We organize skills development activities and assist with domestic problems as women establish their lives in Istanbul.

 Over 5.4 million people have fled Syria since 2011, seeking safety in Turkey, Lebanon, Jordan and beyond.
 Turkey is home to more than 3.5 million registered Syrian refugees.
 Although many are living in government-managed refugee camps, the vast majority are living in urban areas with little or no support.